Willz01/drone-med-service/frontend/README.markdown

      ```bash
      bun run dev
      ```
-   - The frontend will be available at `http://localhost:3000` (or another port if specified).
+   - The frontend will be available at `http://localhost:3000`

 4. **Build for Production** (optional):
    - To create a production build: